open-policy-agent/opa/docs/docs/envoy/index.md

 This feature makes it possible to delegate authorization decisions to an external service and also makes the request context available to the service.
-The request context contains information such as the source of a network activity, destination of a network activity, the network request (eg. http request).
+The request context contains information such as the source of a network activity, destination of a network activity, the network request (e.g., HTTP request).
 All this information can be used by the external service to make an informed decision about the fate of the incoming request received by Envoy.